silverailscolo/ejb/_posts/en-us/2024-08-03-whisper-smart-fan.md

 page-id: whisper-fan
 title: Build a smart-fan
 date: 2024-08-03
-tags:
-  - "smart-home"
 categories:
-  - software
+  - how-to
   - hardware
+tags:
+  - smart home
+  - esphome
 ---

 To bring fresh air into our bedroom we had a decentral HRU installed, but it was too noisy to catch much sleep...<br>